d-morrison/IntroStatActivities/_book/14-L11-special_topic-wrapup.md

-## Module 14 Lab: Efficacy of the COVID Vaccination
+## Week 14 Lab: Efficacy of the COVID Vaccination

 \setstretch{1}